harrison991/RE-Assesment/README.md

 # RE-Assesment
 My REL Assessment RA3 - 2024

-Welcome Techers and stundents to my religion project which goes along with my video.
-To view this webiste on the internet follow this link: https://ra3churchierelassesment.playcode.io/
+Welcome Teachers and Students to my religion project which goes along with my video.
+To view this website on the internet follow this link: https://ra3churchierelassesment.playcode.io/

 Otherwise you are more then welcome to download it and just open index.html to begin!